 The upper part displays a complete list of all RTP streams.
-When selecting a RTP stream from the list, the lower pane displays detailed information on the selected stream, including the complete list of RTP packets, summarized and statistical data, as well as the charts:
+When selecting an RTP stream from the list, the lower pane displays detailed information on the selected stream, including the complete list of RTP packets, summarized and statistical data, as well as the charts:

 Up to four different charts for the selected stream can be displayed simultaneously, with the window interval from 5 to 60 seconds.
-Note that right clicking and dragging the graph will scroll it to the left or right respectively.
+Note that right-clicking and dragging the graph will scroll it to the left or right respectively.
 The following chart types are available:

-Packet Count - number of RTP packets per second including duplicates, lost packets, and "out of order" packets.
-Stream Bandwidth - stream speed in terms of kilobits per second.

-Packet Sizes - average sizes of RTP packets broken down by network and RTP headers, and RTP payload.
-Jitter - stream jitter.

-R-Factor, MOS Score - stream quality estimation.

-Packet Intervals - temporal allocation of RTP packets in a stream.
+- Packet Count number of RTP packets per second including duplicates, lost packets, and "out of order" packets. - Stream Bandwidth stream speed in terms of kilobits per second. - Packet Sizes average sizes of RTP packets broken down by network and RTP headers, and RTP payload. - Jitter stream jitter. - R-Factor, MOS Score stream quality estimation. - Packet Intervals temporal allocation of RTP packets in a stream.